Random Institute

-Random Institute is a non-profit art institution based in Zurich, Switzerland, that is devoted to researching new exhibition formats.
+Random Institute is a non-profit art institution based in Zürich, Switzerland, that is devoted to researching new exhibition formats.
 Since 2007 they have produced over 70 exhibitions, events, publications and field research in Europe, Asia, North America, Africa and the Atlantic Ocean.
 New exhibition formats included works by established artists such as Richard Long, James Lee Byars, Cory Arcangel, Zilvinas Kempinas, Guido van der Werve, Bethan Huws, Eva and Franco Mattes, Carey Young, Julian Charrière, Federico Herrero, as well as many emerging artists.

 For the art center Despacio (San José, Costa Rica) Random Institute has since 2015 directed various exhibitions, including with works by artists such as Allora & Calzadilla, Luis Camnitzer, Alfredo Jaar, Regina José Galindo, Teresa Margolles, Rivane Neuenschwander and Liliana Porter.
 Solo exhibitions were organized for artists such as Aníbal López, Julian Charrière, Florence Jung and many more.

 Random Institute founded 2019 the non-profit organisation Social Income.

 History

 Random Institute was founded in January 2007 by Sandino Scheidegger and Luca Müller.
 The organization's goal is to research new exhibition formats and support artistic initiatives that explores notions of exhibition-making as a form of artistic practice.

-For the same reason, the organization co-founded 2013 the contemporary art center Réunion in Zurich and Kunsthalle Tropical in Iceland, which has been the site of numerous expositions initiated by Random Institute.
+For the same reason, the organization co-founded 2013 the contemporary art center Réunion in Zürich and Kunsthalle Tropical in Iceland, which has been the site of numerous expositions initiated by Random Institute.
 From 2016 until 2019 Random Institute has been collaborating and programming the non-profit arts center Despacio in San José, Costa Rica.